BBVA Trader CFDs

 When trading CFDs, it is important to know the potential costs associated with your trades.
 Below are the different costs associated with trading CFDs in BBVA Trader:

-• Costs associated with trading CFDs on stocks: Brokerage cost (i.e. sales commission) and financing costs.
+• Costs associated with CFD trading on stocks and indices plus: Brokerage cost (i.e. sales commission) and financing costs.

 • Costs associated with trading CFDs over other assets: Spreads and financing costs.